 RoboSats is the fastest and most private way to buy bitcoin in small amounts.
 The combination of Tor, disposable identities, Lightning settlement, and encrypted communication creates a trading experience with minimal data exposure.
 The platform has matured significantly — multi-coordinator support, F2F trading, and a growing order book make it practical for regular use.

 The limitation is scale.
-For amounts over $1,000 or for users who want on-chain bitcoin, other options like Bisq or HodlHodl serve better.
+For per-trade amounts above ~4,000,000 sats (~$2,600), or for users who want on-chain bitcoin, other options like Bisq or HodlHodl serve better.
 But for private accumulation of sats via Lightning — the kind of regular buying that builds a privacy-respecting Bitcoin stack over time — RoboSats delivers exactly what it promises.

 Frequently Asked Questions